 The Fund's activities expose it to a variety of financial risks including market risk (comprising interest rate and foreign currency risk), credit risk and liquidity risk.
 The Fund's overall risk management strategy seeks to manage potential adverse effects on the financial performance of the Fund.
-Financial risk management is carried out under policies approved by the Board of SEGC, as trustee of the Fund.
+Risk management is carried out under policies approved by the Board of SEGC, as trustee of the Fund.
 The Board has endorsed an Investment Policy Statement which is varied from time to time to meet the needs of the Fund.
-In developing the Investment Policy and investment strategy contained in the Investment Policy Statement, the Board has regard to several matters, including but not limited to, the purpose of the Fund as set out in the Division 4 or Part 7.5 of the Corporations Act 2001.
-The Fund's risks are managed in accordance with this Investment Policy Statement.
+In developing the investment policy and investment strategy contained in the statement, the Board has regard to several matters, including but not limited to, the purpose of the Fund as set out in the Division 4 or Part 7.5 of the Corporations Act 2001.
+The Fund's risks are managed in accordance with this statement.